hschmidt82/Yerevan_public/README.md

 # Yerevan_public

-Contains the processed structural data from the Yerevan study (language training in native speakers), and the MATLAC code to analyse them.
+Contains the processed structural data from the Yerevan study (language training in native speakers), and the MATLAB code to analyse them.

 Scripts utilise the circulargraph function as found on https://www.mathworks.com/matlabcentral/fileexchange/48576-circulargraph.
 See https://github.com/paul-kassebaum-mathworks/circularGraph for documentation and licensing details.